xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 The next step is to reclassify the outputs from the combined landcover datasets for year 1 and year 2, first for the baseline period (2000 to 2015) and then for the reporting period (e.g., 2018).
 We will use the transitions matrix generated in the previous steps.
 In this example we use the default transitions matrix, but the steps are the same if a national transitions matrix is being used.

-In the Processing Toolbox, under Models, click on model B3 Reclassify LULC Transitions to Impacts.
+In the Processing Toolbox, under Models, click on model **B3 Reclassify LULC Transitions to Impacts**.

 |SubB_B3_tool_interface|